Shiva-Ummethala/knapsack-optimiser/README.md

 >
 > Refer to the code inside the repo and modify accordingly as per your requirement!
 >
-> After you make changes, run the migrations to create a fields in the database
+> After you make changes, run the migrations using below command to create a fields in the database

 ```sh
 $ python manage.py makemigrations